mjt-books/python-book/chapters/chapter-19.md

 ### 2. File-based metrics: CSV/JSON that work everywhere

 The lowest-friction way to get metrics out of your code is to write them to a simple file format (CSV or JSON lines).
-This works on laptops, clusters, CI, and inside containers without extra infrastructure.
+This is a **minimum viable** pattern that:

+- Works on laptops, CPU-only servers, and constrained CI runners.
+- Doesn’t require any external services or network connectivity.
+- Still scales reasonably well to cluster jobs as long as you have access to the filesystem where runs write.

 A small CSV logger might look like: